About Us

 Mentor North Board of Directors

-Mentor North receives additional support from our very active Superior outreach committee members.
+Mentor North receives additional and very active support from our Superior-based outreach committee members.

 This dedicated group includes:

-Julie Fruehauf, Mary Anderson-Petroske, Robin Reckinger, Meredith Johnson, Charlie Brown, Melissa Brown, and Julie Urban.
+Julie Fruehauf, Mary Anderson-Petroske, Meredith Johnson, and Julie Urban.